CGReposit/CGReposit/README.md

 I'm **Daniel** (Dani).
 Welcome to my GitHub.

-I like building projects that help me understand the world a bit better — whether through data analysis, research-oriented projects, or practical web development.
+I like building projects that help me understand the world a bit better — mostly through data analysis, research-oriented projects, or practical web development.

 ---